jagoosw/jagoosw/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an astrophysics student at the [University of Cambridge](https://www.ast.cam.ac.uk/students/current.undergraduates/part.ii.astrophysics) with other interests in all sciences space flights/rockets and many other things.
+I'm an astrophysics student at the [University of Cambridge](https://www.ast.cam.ac.uk/students/current.undergraduates/part.ii.astrophysics) with other interests in all sciences, space flights/rockets and many other things.

 The main projects I am working on at the moment are a fully featured rocket trajectory simulation and computing assignments for my course.
 The rocket simulation is unique in including a Monte Carlo stochastic simulation including guassian process wind noise and will be available soon when preliminary documentation is complete.
 Heres a few plots from a previous version: